celebrates the wonders of nature

 Roger believes that no one can identify the best selection of sheep to breed but he thinks he can deselect the worst.
 Wyld products are made from the wool of the Pitt Island wild sheep which are bred through Natural Selection, therefor allowing you to experience this wool in its strongest form with the best attributes.

-Meet the founder - Roger Beattie
+Meet the founders - Roger and Nicki Beattie

 Roger Beattie, enviropreneur and founder of Wyld, lived on the Chatham Islands for 17 years and became enamoured by this wild and free breed.
 When he returned to New Zealand, he bought 8 ewes and 2 rams with him and continued to purchase more Pitt Island Wild Sheep when he could.